abhishekghoshh/ds-algo-cp-problems/docs/graph/SwimInRisingWater.md

         int ans = swimInWater1(grid);
         System.out.println(ans);
     }

+    // our intuition is the answer will be maximum time on a certain path
+    // because once we reach to the cell which have the maximum value.
+    // all the other grid cells had the lesser value but if we wait till the max cell value
+    // eventually we do not have to wait for any other cell on that path

+    // so we will use a priority queue for storing all the adjacent cells
+    // and out of that we will choose the minimum adjacent cell
+    // once we start operating on any cell at that time only we will calculate the max variable
-    public static int swimInWater1(int[][] grid) {
+    // as we are choosing that cell as a part of our path public static int swimInWater1(int[][] grid) {
         int n = grid.length;
         if (n == 1) return 0;